Business Manager's Visa (経営・管理ビザ)

 There are three basic requirements for the Business Manager's Visa application.

-1. A capital investment of a minimum 5,000,000 yen.
-For this, the fund does not have to be originated from your own earning and/or savings.
-It can be a loan from a bank or even from your family or friends as long as the source is legitimate and can be traced (with a proof).
-You will be indeed required to present an official documents to show that the money you have invested is legally funded.
+1. A capital investment of a minimum of 5,000,000 yen.
+The fund does not have to originate from your own earnings and/or savings - it can be a loan from a bank or even from your family or friends as long as the source is legitimate and can be traced with a proof.
+You will be required to present official documents to show that the money you have invested is legally funded.

-2. A well prepared business plan is the key.
-You need to show a sound and logical reasoning to convince the ISA explaining how and why your business can succeed in Japan and make profit.
+2. A well-prepared business plan is the key.
+You need to show sound and logical reasoning explaining how and why your business will succeed in Japan and make profit to convince the Immigration Services Agency.

-3. An office is the last but not least import factor.
-It has to be an independent space for your buiness.
-That means it cannot be a "shared office" or a "virtual office".
-Securing such an office can be costly for start-ups so many entrepreneurs make do with a spare room in their own residence.
-With this arrangement, however, the visa application often gets rejected by the authoriey as they see it as not independent enough for work purpose because there are "common" facilities shared with your private living such as a kitchen and living room get in the way to the room designated as an office.
+3. An office is the last but not least important factor.
+It has to be an independent space for your business.
+That means it cannot be a shared office or a virtual office.
+Securing such an office can be costly for start-ups, so many entrepreneurs wish to make do with a spare room in their own residence.
+With this arrangement, however, visa applications often get rejected by the authorities, as they see it as not independent enough for the purpose running a business because of the shared facilities with your private living spaces, such as a kitchen and living room being in the way from an entrane to the room designated as an office.

 Here at Japan Visa Support, we can advise what proof you should prepare to show the legitimacy of your fund.
 We can also tell wether your residence can accommodate an office for Business Manager's Visa application.